 Benjamin Saul is a shareholder in the firm’s Financial Regulatory and Compliance Practice.
-For two decades, Ben has handled high-stakes regulatory, enforcement, and litigation matters for corporate and individual clients in the consumer finance, specialty finance, fintech, and banking sectors.
+For two decades, Ben has been a trusted advisor to banks, FinTechs, consumer and commercial lenders, payments companies, officers and directors and investors on high-stakes regulatory, enforcement, litigation and transactional matters.

-Ben has helped clients navigate dozens of contentious supervisory, enforcement, and litigation matters involving the Consumer Financial Protection Bureau (CFPB), and has been a leader in the private bar on CFPB matters since the Bureau’s inception in 2011.
-He also routinely assists clients in matters involving the FTC, DOJ, HUD, OCC, FRB, FDIC, state financial services authorities, state attorneys general, and state civil rights commissions.
-Ben’s enforcement matters have concerned fair lending and servicing, unfair deceptive and/or abusive trade practices, other federal and state consumer finance laws, AML/BSA, troubled or failed banks, fiduciary duties, financial institution fraud, supervisory ratings, and other safety and soundness issues.
-These matters often have involved parallel proceedings by multiple enforcement agencies and/or private parties.
+Since the CFPB’s 2011 inception, Ben has helped clients navigate dozens of contentious supervisory, enforcement, and litigation matters involving the Bureau.
+He also assists clients regularly in matters involving the FTC, DOJ, HUD, OCC, FRB, FDIC, state financial services authorities, state attorneys general, and state civil rights commissions.
+Ben’s enforcement matters have concerned anti-discrimination and fair lending (including algorithmic bias), unfair deceptive or abusive trade practices, other federal and state consumer finance laws, payments and card network issues, AML/BSA, troubled or failed banks, fiduciary duties, financial institution fraud, leveraged lending, supervisory ratings, and other safety and soundness issues.
+These matters often have involved parallel proceedings by multiple enforcement agencies and private parties.

 - Consumer Financial Protection Bureau